Brokerloop/ttlcache/CONTRIBUTING.md

 ### Submissions

-* Open a discussion about major changes before sending PRs
+* Open a discussion about major changes, new dependencies, or API changes before sending PRs
 * Preserve existing code style
 * All code must pass the [linter](./tslint.json) and test suite
 * Rebase your changes on top of the `master` branch